Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Failure mode three.
 Friction is rate-limiting at a low ceiling.
 A four-page checkout with eleven required fields converts at a fixed rate.
 Better traffic does not move the rate.
 Operators who scale paid spend into a friction-limited checkout discover, six months in, that revenue scaled linearly with spend until the spend exceeded the checkout's absolute throughput, at which point the marginal cost of acquisition collapsed against the friction wall.

 Failure mode four.
-Commitment misalignment is invisible to most diagnostics.
-The buyer who walks away because the offer composition does not match her willingness-to-pay leaves no signal in the funnel report.
+Commitment misalignment is invisible to most marketing audits.
+The buyer who walks away because the offer composition does not match her willingness-to-pay leaves no signal in the funnel summary.
 She just does not convert.
-Operators see the lost conversion and attribute it to traffic quality, page copy, or competitive pricing, when the real diagnosis is the offer's mismatch to the buyer's commitment threshold.
+Operators see the lost conversion and attribute it to traffic quality, page copy, or competitive pricing, when the real marketing audit is the offer's mismatch to the buyer's commitment threshold.

 The conventional view treats traffic as the lever.
 The structural reality is that traffic is the input that exposes which lever is broken.
 The lever is the position.